madeinglasgow/my-claude-skills/generate-course-prd/generate-course-prd.md

 - Avoid over-elaboration and unnecessary subsections
 - Think: "What does the developer NEED to know?" not "What CAN I tell them?"

-### 3. No Metadata Annotations
+### 3. Write as Finished Specification
-- Do NOT include confidence markers like [FROM HUMAN INPUT] or [INFERRED]
-- No "REVIEW NEEDED" or "ASSUMPTION" flags in final output
+- No draft markers, review flags, or confidence indicators
-- Write as a finished specification
+- Write assertively as final decisions

 ### 4. Professional and Empowering Tone
 - Direct and clear